Choose the best answer:

 Read the following passage and choose the best answer (A, B, C, D):

-4. The word “apprenticed” in paragraph 1 is closest in meaning to __________ -
+2. The word “stereotypes” in paragraph 1 is closest in meaning to ______ -

 In the mid - nineteenth century, the United States had tremendous natural resources that could be exploited in order to develop heavy industry.
 Most of the raw materials that are valuable in the manufacture of machinery, transportation facilities, and consumer goods lay ready to be worked into wealth.
 Iron, coal, and oil - the basic ingredients of industrial growth - were plentiful and needed only the application of technical expertise, organizational skill, and labor.